Why many children in the intensive class at their regular school learn too little German

 The earlier parents act and have their child receive targeted support, the better their child can keep up, enjoy learning German, and stay motivated.

-Consequences for school and social contacts
+Consequences of insufficient German skills for school and social interaction

 Conclusion